paffel2/echobot/README.md

         logger {
             priority = "Debug"/"Info"/"Warning"/"Error"
                }
-The database name must match the name specified in the file `sql/init_database.sql`

-To the run server use
+To the run bot use

     stack exec echobot-exe